Agency for Healthcare Research and Quality (AHRQ), (http://www.ahrq.gov)

 1. Research Objectives

-HHS will use the definition of comparative effectiveness research (CER) used in the Federal Coordinating Council’s (FCC’s) Report to Congress to guide the HHS operational plan with regard to Office of the Secretary (OS) ARRA funds.
+The Department of Health and Human Services (HHS) will use the definition of comparative effectiveness research used in the Federal Coordinating Council’s Report to Congress to guide the HHS operational plan with regard to OS ARRA funds.
 The definition is as follows:

-There were four main inputs for priorities for ARRA OS CER funds: public input, an internal Departmental workgroup, the FCC report, and the IOM report.
+There were four main inputs for priorities for ARRA OS comparative effectiveness research funds: public input, an internal Departmental workgroup, the Federal Coordinating Council (FCC) for comparative effectiveness research report, and the Institute of Medicine (IOM) report.
 The FCC identified the following as minimum threshold criteria which must be met to be considered for funding:

-1) Included within statutory limits of ARRA and the Council’s definition of CER;
+1) Included within statutory limits of ARRA and the Council’s definition of comparative effectiveness research;

 2) Potential to inform decision-making by patients, clinicians or other stakeholders;